-- 3. Ensure the plan for the day has been proofed before the morning this is to head off any potential issues before they occur.
-This is to include: - a.
-Obtaining the weather report- check against planned activities and work with staff to alter accordingly - b.
-Checking all planned resources - c.
-Briefing the core staff team at 0900- share and check understanding and trouble shoot with the relevant staff and coordinators as appropriate - 4.
-Be contactable on the Duty Manager radio for the day or ensure that another Duty Manager has the radio and is able to cover- this allows staff instant access to the Duty Manager should the need arise - 5.
-Be contactable on the Duty Manager Phone during opening hours - 6.
-Carry a personal mobile phone this will act as a backup means of contact should for any reason the radio is not able to summon support

-- Plan their normal duties so they are able to support staff should an incident arise Things like meetings and training should be set up in such a way that the DM can instantly drop what they are doing and support - 8.
+- 3. Be contactable on the Duty Manager radio for the day or ensure that another Duty Manager has the radio and is able to cover- this allows staff instant access to the Duty Manager should the need arise - 4.
+Be contactable on the Duty Manager Phone during opening hours - 5.
+Carry a personal mobile phone this will act as a backup means of contact should for any reason the radio is not able to summon support - 6.
+Plan their normal duties so they are able to support staff should an incident arise Things like meetings and training should be set up in such a way that the DM can instantly drop what they are doing and support - 7.
 Monitor and check the standards of activity and set up though "walking the floor" at least once a day.